113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 Most likely this is due to an invalid cluster name and can be confirmed by running the same command with `--trace` and you may see this in the error output:

 ```
-Failing with error:  {"incidentID":"<id-number>","code":"E0008","description":"The specified cluster could not be found.","recoveryCLI":"Run 'bx cs clusters' to list all clusters you have access to.","type":"Provisioning"}
+Failing with error:  {"incidentID":"<id-number>","code":"E0008","description":"The specified cluster could not be found.","recoveryCLI":"Run 'ibmcloud cs clusters' to list all clusters you have access to.","type":"Provisioning"}
 ```